GPlates/new-gplates-website/src/pages/docs/user-manual/LoadingAndSaving.md

 3.2 Saving all modified files
 -------------------------

 If a file has been modified in GPlates, it will appear with a red background colour to highlight it.
 As a convenient shortcut for saving all your changes in one go, the **Manage Feature Collections** dialog has a **Save All** button.
+This saves all files that:

 1. Have been modified in GPlates since they were last loaded/saved.